Sunderland Corporation Tramways

 An evocative studio portrait of a Sunderland Corporation Tramways Great War lady inspector.
 Author's Collection.

-A blow-up of the above photo, revealing the cap badge to be the same as that worn by male inspectors.
+An enlargement of the above photograph, revealing the cap badge to be the same as that worn by male inspectors.

 A particularly evocative photo of lady conductresses aboard a tramcar platform during the Second World War.
 The lady at the right (front) is Inspector Muriel Newton.
 Image kindly supplied by Beamish Museum Limited (see link), image copyright Beamish Museum Limited.